mensonen/diameter/docs/guide/node.md

 receive requests (server) and applications that want to send requests (client) through the node.

-In both cases, the diameter node is the same and it will handle messages flowing in both directions.
+In both cases, the diameter node is the same, and it will handle messages flowing in both directions.